tableau-mkt/sapi/modules/sapi_data/README.md

-SAPI DATA
+Statistics API DATA
 ---------

-This module provided a custom content entity, meant for SAPI plugins to use to record statistical information.
+This module provided a custom content entity, meant for Statistics API plugins to use to record statistical information.

 The primary component is a bundles custom content entity.
 Any module that creates plugins can create a new bundle and